Opentrons/opentrons/README.md

 `Protocol.run` is a generator that will yield the current progress and total number of commands within the protocol upon completion of each command.

-To know when each command has been completed by the robot, it sets a special debug command (`M62`) to the OpenTrons custom firmware and reads from the serial device until the line `{"stat":0}` is found.
+To know when each command has been completed by the robot, it sends a special debug command (`M62`) to the OpenTrons custom firmware and reads from the serial device until the line `{"stat":0}` is found.